greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="mf_orphaned"></a>gp_check_orphaned_files

 The `gp_check_orphaned_files` view scans the default and user-defined tablespaces for orphaned data files.
-Greenplum Database considers both normal data files and extended numbered files (files that contain a `.<N>` in the name) in this check. `gp_check_orphaned_files` gathers results from the Greenplum Database coordinator and all segments.
+Greenplum Database considers normal data files, files with an underscore (`_`) in the name, and extended numbered files (files that contain a `.<N>` in the name) in this check. `gp_check_orphaned_files` gathers results from the Greenplum Database coordinator and all segments.

 |Column|Description|
 |------|-----------|